No changes have taken place since 1990 in terms of company ownership but there have been a number of physical changes of location.

 After closure the works was totally demolished with only the Allen Club on Hurst Grove and the 1957 office block on Old Ford End Road remaining.
 It was hoped that the office block could be refurbished and be let out as offices but with no space for car parking and the level of decay since closure it was not long before this too was demolished in 2009.

 Only the Allen Club seemed destined to remain and this was opened to all residents of Queens Park.
 It ran for seven years as a Social Club with financial assistance from both Rolls Royce and the site development company.
 At the end of 2009 the trustees decided that the operation was not a viable entity and the Allen Club closed its doors for the last time in early 2010.
 The Heritage group together with representatives from Bedford Museum gathered up a few remaining artefacts before the closure.
-The site was due for demolition and the building of four houses, but at the last minute an attempt was made to save the building for use as a local Muslim boys club.
+The site was due for demolition and the building of five houses, but at the last minute an attempt was made to save the building for use as a place of worship and retail outlet.
+However this was refused by Bedford Borough Council and The Allen Club was refurbished and sold.
+In 2016 planning permission was granted for conversion into a care home for people with complex needs such as learning disabilities and autism.
+At ground floor level there are 6 bedrooms and at first floor level there are 3 self-contained flats.
+Most of the outside of the building remains unchanged apart from minor changes to the left hand elevation windows.
+No doubt William Henry Allen would have approved of this legacy to the community of Bedford.

-With the office block gone and the Allen Club building uncertain, it would easily be assumed that all evidence of Allens’ presence in Queens Park, Bedford, has all gone.
-However there are a couple of clues around the Queens Works site.
+With the office block gone and the Allen Club building now a care home, it would easily be assumed that all evidence of Allens’ presence in Queens Park, Bedford, has all gone.
+However there are a few clues around the Queens Works site.

 The large plaque that resided in the wall of the new office block in memory of William Henry Allen was removed from the wall and now resides in the gable end of a bungalow on Hurst Grove at the entrance to the housing development roughly where the works canteen stood.